-727 After the end-Triassic, the terrestrial ecosystems appear to have recovered by late 728 Hettangian time in several areas of the world (Austria, UK, Denmark, Greenland, Arctic 729 Canada, Australia, and New Zealand), with the return of common to abundant woody plants 730 (Lindström 2016).
-In Argentina, the richness values and occurrences are low for all plant 731 groups in the Hettangian as seen in our analysis.
-However, it is important to recognize that 732 sampling at this stage remains the least comprehensive.
-Recovery can be inferred in the 733 Sinemurian since an important increase in diversity of pteridophytes, seed ferns, and cycadophytes is recorded.
-Ferns, which are considered colonizer taxa commonly found in 734 disturbed environments (Zhou et al. 2021), are more abundant and diverse (at species and 735 family levels) in the Sinemurian of Argentina, which could be an indication that they 736 737 accompanied the ecosystem recovery.
-The coniferophytes show an important diversification from the Pliensbachian.
-738
+After the end-Triassic, the terrestrial ecosystems appear to have recovered by late Hettangian time in several areas of the world (Austria, UK, Denmark, Greenland, Arctic Canada, Australia, and New Zealand), with the return of common to abundant woody plants (Lindström 2016).
+In Argentina, the richness values and occurrences were low for all plant groups in the Hettangian as seen in our analysis.
+However, it is important to recognize that sampling at this stage remains the least comprehensive.
+Recovery can be inferred in the Sinemurian since an important increase in diversity of pteridophytes, seed ferns, and cycadophytes was recorded.
+Ferns, which are considered colonizer taxa commonly found in disturbed environments (Zhou et al. 2021), were more abundant and diverse (at species and family levels) in the Sinemurian of Argentina, which could be an indication that they accompanied the ecosystem recovery.
+The coniferophytes showed an important diversification from the Pliensbachian.

-Regarding the early Toarcian Oceanic Anoxic Event, we observed an increase of overall diversity at species and genus level in the Toarcian, in particular of the seed plants, with a major contribution of the derived conifers.
+Regarding the early Toarcian Oceanic Anoxic Event, we noticed an increase of overall diversity at species- and genus-level in the Toarcian, in particular of the seed plants, with a major contribution of the derived conifers.
 However, given the nature of our data, the information from the Toarcian is insufficient, as the materials may come from layers both below and above the event.
-A peak of the extinction rate curves is observed in the Toarcian and the diversity falls in the Aalenian, and these changes could be linked to the Toarcian crisis.
+A peak of the extinction rate curves was observed in the Toarcian and the diversity fell in the Aalenian, and these changes might be linked to the Toarcian crisis.

-746 Paleoclimatic discussion
+Paleoclimatic discussion

-The Rhaetian was characterized by a warm wet climate with a definite seasonality (Parrish 1993).
+The Rhaetian was characterized by a warm, wet climate with a definite seasonality (Parrish 1993).
 A peak of species and genera richness, both in pteridophytes and gymnosperms, is observed in Argentina.

-The Early Jurassic climate was characterized by global warming, more intense than the present; average summer temperatures exceeded 35 °C in low-latitude regions of western Pangea, where eolian sandstones testify to the presence of vast deserts (Chandler et al. 1992).
-High rainfall rates were associated primarily with monsoons that originated over 753 the warm Tethys Ocean, characterizing an overall paleoclimate for the Jurassic (Chandler et 754 755 al. 1992).
-The climatic conditions at the beginning of the early Jurassic (Hettangian) were 756 similar to those of the Late Triassic, and the Pliensbachian to Toarcian was a time of global warming, probably driven by the Karoo magmatism (Holz 2015).
-For Argentina, warm (-757 758 temperate) and humid conditions during the Sinemurian and increasing warmth and aridity 759 from the late Pliensbachian to the Toarcian were suggested (Volkheimer et al. 2008a).
-Our 760 results indicate a diversity reduction in the Hettangian, and during the Sinemurian a diversification of pteridophytes (especially Osmundaceae and Dipteridaceae) and 761 cycadophytes (bennettitaleans) in the second case (Fig. 3).
-The family Osmundaceae and 762 the genus Otozamites are indicative of wet and warm climates (Van Konijnenburg-Van Cittert 763 2002; Wang et al. 2008).
-The Pliensbachian appears as an interval with an overall diversity 764 decline and a decline of seed ferns, but a slight increase in fern and conifer diversity.
-765
+The Early Jurassic climate was characterized by global warming, more intense than the present: average summer temperatures exceeded 35 °C in low-latitude regions of western Pangea, where eolian sandstones testify to the presence of vast deserts (Chandler et al. 1992).
+High rainfall rates were associated primarily with monsoons that originated over the warm Tethys Ocean, characterizing an overall paleoclimate for the Jurassic (Chandler et al. 1992).
+The climatic conditions at the beginning of the Early Jurassic (Hettangian) were similar to those of the Late Triassic, and the Pliensbachian to Toarcian was a time of global warming, probably driven by the Karoo magmatism (Holz 2015).
+For Argentina, warm (-temperate) and humid conditions during the Sinemurian and increasing warmth and aridity from the Late Pliensbachian to the Toarcian were suggested (Volkheimer et al. 2008a).
+Our results indicate a diversity reduction in the Hettangian, and during the Sinemurian a diversification of pteridophytes (especially Osmundaceae and Dipteridaceae) and cycadophytes (bennettitaleans) (Fig. 3).
+The family Osmundaceae and the genus Otozamites are indicative of wet and warm climates (Van Konijnenburg-Van Cittert 2002, Wang et al. 2008).
+The Pliensbachian appears as an interval with an overall diversity-decline and a decline of seed ferns, but a slight increase in fern and conifer diversity.